Tucker459/conair/notes.md

   Testing out queries based on Storage format of the table.
   Parquet seemed to give the biggest leap in performance since it's column based and the queries that I need to run only use a few of the columns.
+  For question 3.2 table of data I changed the format of the table to orc and decreased the map input split size to increase parallelism and number of mappers for the move of that data to dynamodb.

 ### Group 1 Tasks